sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 19. This opens an email form.
 Since Holly wants to send an email to ODL Administrator, enter the following information in this email:

 	- **To** - enter **ODL** in the field.
 A list of user accounts starting with ODL will appear.
-This list should include two ODL Administrator accounts – one for MOD Administrator, and one for the IT Consultant’s MOD Administrator.
-Select **Adatum’s MOD Administrator**, whose tenant suffix ID was provided to you by your lab hosting provider.
+This list should include two ODL Administrator accounts – one for MOD Administrator, and one for the IT Consultant’s ODL Administrator.
+Select **ODL_USER_ID@xxxxxZZZZZZ.onmicrosoft.com**, whose tenant suffix ID was provided to you by your lab hosting provider.
 Do **NOT** select the account whose tenant suffix ID is your fellow student’s tenant ID that was assigned to you by your instructor.

 		(**Note:** There is hypertext located at the bottom right of the flow tray that reads **Add dynamic content**.
 You can use this to input data directly from the ticket item)